psfinaki/CheckYourCzech/README.md

 ## Features

 - For plurals, the gender can be selected
-- For comparatives, the regularity can be selected
+- For comparatives and participles, the regularity can be selected
 - Semi automated deployment
 - Alerts about requests and exceptions